What's New

 There's a world of shopping at our fingertips.
 Here's some things Kate's found that seem to be good possibilities to make your shop even more fun than it already is!

 These French leaves, designed originally for use to line your cheese platter at you next "do"...make a terrific backdrop in your showcase.
-They are reusable year after year, so at 20 for $10.50, could be just what you need.
-Go ahead, splurge.
-Buy several packets.
+They are reusable year after year.
+Splurge on the tropical version too, for summer and resort seasons.

 Absolutely irresistible inflatable monkeys.
 Can't you just see calling your next clearance sale Monkeyshines or using this in your window with a sign: Don’t be a silly monkey, shop MyShop for Back-to-School?
 (I dare you to give away a banana with every purchase!)